IBM/blockchainbean2/README.md

 # Create a fair trade supply network with Hyperledger Fabric and IBM Blockchain Platform V2 Beta

-To try the supply chain network API - go here: http://blockchainbeans2.mybluemix.net/
+To try the supply chain network API - go here: http://blockchainbeans2.mybluemix.net/ *Currently running into errors with the API.
+Working on a fix asap.
+Sorry for any inconvenience caused!*
 - To view all of the data that is currently in the world state (the database that each peer holds) go to /explorer and then go down the page until you see `WorldStateController`.
 Click on `GET/ worldstate/queryAll`.
 Then